napalm-automation/napalm-ansible/README.md

 - ``napalm_translate_yang``
 - ``napalm_validate``

-Actions
+Action-Plugins
 =======

-Actions should be used to make napalm-ansible more consistent with the behavior of other Ansible modules (eliminate the need of a provider and of individual task arguments for hostname, username, password, and timeout).
+Action-Plugins should be used to make napalm-ansible more consistent with the behavior of other Ansible modules (eliminate the need of a provider and of individual task arguments for hostname, username, password, and timeout).

 They provide default parameters for the hostname, username, password and timeout paramters.
 * hostname is set to the first of provider {{ hostname }}, provider {{ host }}, play-context remote_addr.